Hasitha-Su/Krish-LP-Training/README.md

 # Krish-LP-Training

-This repo contains answers for exercises given by Krish
+This repo contains answers for challenges given by Krish